datazuul/datazuul.github.io/topics/server/nginx/_posts/2025-03-02-nginx-https-certbot-letsencrypt.md

 To confirm that your site is set up properly, visit https://yourwebsite.com/ in your browser and look for the lock icon in the URL bar.

+If you want to check that you have the top-of-the-line installation, you can head to <https://www.ssllabs.com/ssltest/>.